ds300/lazyrepo/README.md

 ## Basic Usage

-Run tasks defined in workspace packages' `"scripts"` using:
+Run tasks defined in your workspace packages' `"scripts"` using:

-lazy run <task>
+     lazy <script-name>

-Or just `lazy <task>` if you're into the whole brevity thing.

 The default behavior is optimized for `"test"` scripts, where the order of execution matters if your packages depend on each other.